unip/uniptodo/README.md

 # UNIP-TODO

-This is a simply-sweet todo Rails App I made based on [Mackenziechild](https://github.com/mackenziechild/Todo-App.git) project.
-You can find it [here](https://github.com/mackenziechild/Todo-App).
+A simple todo list that doesn't hurt!
+Made in Ruby on Rails based on [Mackenziechild](https://github.com/mackenziechild/Todo-App.git) project.